knpuniversity/micro-symfony/knpu/logging-tools.md

 composer require symfony/monolog-bundle
 ```

 While we're waiting, Google for "symfony monologbundle".
-The first links is to its
+The first link is to its
 [GitHub page](https://github.com/symfony/MonologBundle), which basically just points
-you to read our [official documentation](http://symfony.com/doc/current/cookbook/logging/monolog.html)
+you to read the [official documentation](http://symfony.com/doc/current/cookbook/logging/monolog.html)
 on Symfony.

 Normally, Symfony users already have this bundle installed in their project.
 So we